Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Prebiotic intake reduces the waking cortisol response and alters emotional bias in healthy volunteers

-Randomized trial in 45 healthy volunteers: three weeks of GOS reduce waking salivary cortisol and decrease attentional bias toward negative stimuli.
+Randomized trial in 45 healthy volunteers, fifteen per group: three weeks of GOS reduce waking salivary cortisol and decrease attentional bias toward negative stimuli.

 Frequently Asked Questions